 Their looks can be difficult to see.
 So it would help if you had a few tools to complete your bedbug inspection:

 - An old credit card or thin piece of durable plastic

 Since you have all the tools assembled, wrap the credit card with the double-sided tape.
 This will enable you to reach tight spaces like creases and catch any bedbug proof.

-On the off chance, you have a slipcover on the furniture, expel it and review it for bedbug activity.
-If you have an issue, put the slipcover in a heavy plastic bag to prevent spreading the insects to different pieces.
+On the off chance you have a slipcover on the furniture, expel it and review it for bedbug activity.
+If you have an issue, but the slipcover in a heavy plastic bag prevents spreading the insects to different pieces.

 Now expel each layer of cushions and inspect each piece as you remove it.
 Take a look at each crease, each edge, and each zipper using the sticky credit card and a flashlight.